 - Los Angeles).
 However, it cannot use a list of customer email addresses provided by Business S to identify users on the social media company's platform to serve advertisements to them. - (2) Business T, a company that sells cookware, hires an advertising company as a service provider for the purpose of advertising its services.
-The advertising agency can serve Business T by providing contextual advertising services, such as placing advertisements for Business T's products on websites that post recipes and other cooking tips. - (d) A service provider shall not sell data on behalf of a business when a consumer has opted out of the sale of their personal information with the business. - (c) (d) (e) If a service provider or contractor receives a request to know or a request to delete request made pursuant to the CCPA directly from a the consumer, the service provider or contractor shall either act on behalf of the business in accordance with the business's instructions for responding to the request or inform the consumer that the request cannot be acted upon because the request has been sent to a service provider or contractor. - (d) (f) A service provider or contractor that is a business shall comply with the CCPA and these regulations with regard to any personal information that it collects, maintains, or sells outside of its role as a service provider or contractor. - (e) A person who does not have a contract that complies with section 7051, subsection (a), is not a service provider or a contractor under the CCPA.
-For example, a business's disclosure of personal information to a person who does not have a contract that complies with these requirements may be considered a sale or sharing of personal information for which the business must provide the consumer with the right to opt-out of sale/sharing. - (f) A service provider or a contractor shall comply with the terms of the contract required by the CCPA and these regulations. - (g) Whether an entity that provides services to a Nonbusiness must comply with a consumer's CCPA request depends upon whether the entity is a "business."
-One of the elements of the definition of "business" includes whether that entity-alone, or jointly with others-determines the purposes and means of processing the personal information at issue.
-For example, Entity A provides cloud storage services to a Nonbusiness.
-The Nonbusiness stores personal information in the cloud.
-If Entity A receives a request to know from a consumer, it must evaluate whether it meets the definition of "business."
-If the Nonbusiness is the only entity that determines how that personal information is processed and used, then Entity A is not a "business" and does not need to comply with the consumer's request.
-However, if Entity A uses the personal information it stores on behalf of the Nonbusiness for Entity A's own purposes, such as developing new products or services, Entity A may fall under the definition "business" and may have to comply with the consumer's request with regard to that personal information.
+The advertising agency can serve Business T by providing contextual advertising services, such as placing advertisements for Business T's products on websites that post recipes and other cooking tips. - (d) A service provider shall not sell data on behalf of a business when a consumer has opted out of the sale of their personal information with the business. - (c) (e) If a service provider or contractor receives a request to know or a request to delete request made pursuant to the CCPA directly from athe consumer, the service provider or contractor shall either act on behalf of the business in accordance with the business's instructions for responding to the request or inform the consumer that the request cannot be acted upon because the request has been sent to a service provider or contractor. - (d) (f) A service provider or contractor that is a business shall comply with the CCPA and these regulations with regard to any personal information that it collects, maintains, or sells outside of its role as a service provider or contractor. - (e) A person who does not have a contract that complies with section 7051, subsection (a), is not a service provider or a contractor under the CCPA.
+For example, a business's disclosure of personal information to a person who does not have a contract that complies with section 7051, subsection (a), may be considered a sale or sharing of personal information for which the business must provide the consumer with the right to opt-out of sale/sharing. - (f) A service provider or a contractor shall comply with the terms of the contract required by the CCPA and these regulations. - (g) Whether an entity that provides services to a nonbusiness must comply with a consumer's CCPA request depends upon whether the entity is a "business," as defined by Civil Code section 1798.140, subdivision (d).